 5. Swap candy for small toys or prizes.

-"Limit how much candy your kids eat by swapping out their trick-or-treat bounty with a small toy or prize," suggests Montelongo.
+"Limit how much candy your kids eat by swapping out their trick-or-treat bounty with a small toy or prize," suggests Smith.
 "Talk to your kids ahead of time and let them know after one week, they can trade their candy in for a toy they've wanted, a new book or another small prize."

 Other ways to get kids excited about turning in their candy include: